oracle-livelabs/developer/java-management/set-up-of-management-agent/set-up-of-management-agent.md

 - You have signed up for an account with Oracle Cloud Infrastructure and have received your sign-in credentials.
 - You are using an Oracle Linux image or Windows OS on your Managed Instance for this lab.
-- Access to the cloud environment and resources configured in [Lab 2](?lab=setup-a-fleet).
+- Access to the cloud environment and resources configured in [Lab 2](?lab=set-up-oci-for-jms).
-- You have installed the latest version of Oracle JDK 8 in your machine according to [Lab 3 Task 3](?lab=deploy-a-java-application#Task3:InstallJava8andcreateasimpleJavaapplication).
+- You have installed the latest version of Oracle JDK 8 in your machine according to [Lab 4 Task 3](?lab=create-a-java-application#Task3:InstallJava8andcreateasimpleJavaapplication).

 ## Task 1: Install Management Agent on an OCI Host

 This task is for the installation of Management Agent in an OCI Host (OCI Compute Instance).
-If you are installing the agent on a non-OCI host (e.g. on premise, other cloud computes) please skip to Task 2.
+If you are installing the agent on a non-OCI host (e.g. on premise, other cloud computes), skip to Task 2.

 **Pre-installation Policy Requirement**